stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 tags: [optimization, machine learning]
 ---

-**CAVEAT**  This is currently a working post.
-Please come back soon.

 There are some really nice connections between **"momentum"** and **"accelerated"** gradient descent methods, and their continuous time analogues, that are well-documented in different pieces throughout the literature, but rarely all in one place and/or in a digestible format.
 As a result, confusion about these topics crops up in Stack Exchange posts, like [here](https://stats.stackexchange.com/questions/179915/whats-the-difference-between-momentum-based-gradient-descent-and-nesterovs-acc), and there are a handful of blog-style posts aimed at clarification, like [here](https://medium.com/konvergen/momentum-method-and-nesterov-accelerated-gradient-487ba776c987) or [here](https://jlmelville.github.io/mize/nesterov.html) or this gorgeous one [here](https://distill.pub/2017/momentum/).

 This is not my research area, but I find this stuff really interesting, and so I want to try to share some of these ideas succinctly in one place in this post in a way I don't see elsewhere, and [do some experiments](#a-quick-experiment).